YayuMo/FileSharing/thesis/Thesis Topics Proposal.md

   - Extent the QROM synthesis to more general ones.
   - The method should synthesize the QC to combinations of Pauli-X gates, Controlled-X gates, or Toffoli gates (ESOP[3] for Basic-QROM), as well as Controlled Rotation gates or general rotation gates (rotation-based synthesis [4] for Angle-QROM).
+  - One big problem with topic 1 is that Grover's algorithm depends on the use of entanglement in the diffusion filter (as well as quantum superposition).
+It is not clear how entanglement can be accomplished with amplitude (or angle) encoded.
+A new method for performing inversion about the mean would need to be created if angle- or amplitude-encoding is used for the oracle.

 - References